Software Engineering for Self-Adaptive Robotics: A Research Agenda: 2030 Research Agenda

-In \textbf{Software Testing} (O8--O10), future research over the next years needs to address the reality gap in simulations of SARs.
-This includes developing techniques to bridge the gap between simulated environments and real-world scenarios, ensuring that tests conducted in simulation accurately reflect the behaviour of robots in real-world conditions.
+In \textbf{Software Testing} (O8--O10), future research over the coming years needs to address the reality gap in SAR simulation.
+This includes developing techniques to bridge the gap between simulated environments and real-world scenarios, ensuring that tests conducted in simulation accurately reflect robot behaviour under real-world conditions.
 This can be achieved through techniques such as domain randomisation, transfer learning, and sim-to-real adaptation.
 Furthermore, we need to advance testing techniques to address uncertainty, nondeterminism, and safety risks in AI components embodied in SARs.
 This includes developing methods to systematically and rigorously test and validate AI algorithms under various conditions.
 While exhaustive testing may not be possible, providing guarantees and verification techniques can help ensure the reliability and safety of SARs in dynamic and uncertain environments.
 Additionally, we need to advance security testing to strengthen SARs' resilience against emerging threats.
 This includes developing techniques to identify and mitigate vulnerabilities in robotic systems, ensuring their integrity and availability in the face of cyber-attacks.

 When it comes to \textbf{Operations} (O11--O12) of SARs, we will need to manage uncertainty within all stages of the MAPE-K loop.
 This includes developing techniques to quantify, model, and mitigate uncertainty in the perception, decision-making, and adaptation processes of SARs.
 This will enable robots to make more informed decisions and adapt more effectively to changing environments and requirements.
-Additionally, we need to focus on the dynamic deployment and maintenance of SARs.
-This includes developing techniques to deploy, update, and maintain robotic systems in real-time, ensuring their continuous operation and adaptability in dynamic environments.
+Additionally, we need to focus on dynamic deployment and maintenance through continuous Dev(Sec)Ops pipelines for heterogeneous fleets.
+This includes developing techniques to continuously build, qualify, secure, and deploy updates in real-time while preserving safety and availability.
+Such pipelines should support staged and canary rollouts, runtime monitoring, and dependable rollback strategies, and they should explicitly integrate evidence from simulation/testing stages (e.g., MiL/SiL/HiL and regression testing under continuous evolution) before fleet-wide promotion.